Google Analytics tags

 If you primarily drive your car locally in town another economical option is to consider buying a used full-size rim-with-tire used on eBay and storing it in your garage.
 In this way, you can either have someone bring it to you where you are stranded or drive straight home on the temporary tire and swap it out with the full-size rim & tire until you can arrange for a new replacement tire to be mounted.

 An Emergency Lithium Ion Jump Battery: Although not required, just a good idea.
 With modern cars, there is the potential to damage the electronics in the car used to jump-start of your 993.
 For this reason, I can no longer recommend jumper cables to start your Porsche with a weak or dead battery.
 As an alternative to jumper cables, I purchased a NOCO Boost Portable Lithium Jump Starter on Amazon.
-It cost about $100, fits in one's hand, and can be charged with a USB phone charger.
+It costs about $100, fits in one's hand, and can be charged with a USB phone charger.
 Using it to start your car or for that matter, any car can be done without the risk of damaging another vehicle in the process.
 As a bonus once charged it can be stored in your car for long periods where its internal battery will not dissipate to any great extent.

 993.615.227.00